jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Generate image captions

-In cognitive science, selective attention restricts our attention to particular objects in our surroundings.
+In cognitive science, selective attention illustrates how we restricts our attention to particular objects in the surroundings.
 It helps us focus, so we can tune out irrelevant information and concentrate on what really matters.
-For example, when we cross a busy street, our attention is to avoid hitting people.
-With our attention on the man walking towards us, we continue exploring other details include what is he holding, or where is he.
-From these information, we may generate a caption like "A man holding a couple plastic containers is walking down an intersection towards me."
+We can apply this attention mechanism in solving many deep learning problems.
+For example, we want to generate a caption for the picture below.
+Naturally, we pay attention to the closest man that walking towards us.
+We continue exploring the details or shift attentions according to the questions that we want to answer.
+Eventually we may generate a caption like: "A man holding a couple plastic containers is walking down an intersection towards me."
 Selective attention demonstrates objects or pixels are not treated equally.
-This tutorial demonstrates techniques of incorpoating attention into deep learning.
+Attention in deep learning localizes the information we need in making predictions.
+The right side of the picture below demonstrates how our attention may change when generate different part of the caption.

 <div class="imgcap">
 <img src="/assets/att/attention.jpg" style="border:none;;">
 </div>

-To generate an image caption, we start the caption with a "start" token.
-We predict the next word in the caption with the following concept:
+To generate an image caption, we start the caption with a "start" token and generate (predict) one word at a time.
+We predict the next word in the caption based on the last predicted word and the image:

 $$
 \text{next word} = f(image, \text{last word})